1995–96 FC Barcelona season

-The 1995–96 season was 97th season in existence and 67th consecutive season in the top flight of Spanish football, La Liga.
+The 1995–96 season was the 97th season in existence of F.C Barcelona and their 67th consecutive season in the top flight of Spanish football, La Liga.
 Barcelona again failed to follow up on their 1993-94 league title, instead finishing third in the league.
 In April, the team lost the chance at three trophies in 10 days.
 First, Barcelona reached the finals of the Copa del Rey, losing 1-0 to Atlético Madrid.
 They then stumbled in the UEFA Cup as they were knocked out by Bayern Munich in a 1-2 (3-4 on aggregate) loss at home, before losing definitively to Atlético Madrid at home, erasing the chance of a league win.

 Barcelona were active in the transfer market, bringing in players such as Georghe Popescu, Ángel Cuéllar, Meho Kodro, Robert Prosinečki, and Luís Figo.
 Hristo Stoichkov and Ronald Koeman were two notable departures.

 The season was head coach Johan Cruyff's final with the club, as he was sacked after the May losses.
 Carles Rexach served as manager until Englishman Bobby Robson was hired.